Do you know the age of consent in Arizona?

-Statutory rape is consensual sexual or oral intercourse who is below the Arizona age of consent.
+As we mentioned, statutory rape is defined as consensual sexual activity or oral intercourse with someone who is below the age of consent.

 Don’t let the term “statutory rape” fool you into thinking that consent will be a legal defense.
-The age of consent means that no one under the age of 18 can legally consent, at all.
-If you are in your 20’s and your partner is under 18, even if they consent to sexual contact with you, it is illegal.
-If a court charges you, they will charge you with statutory rape.
+The age of consent means that no one in Arizona under the age of 18 can legally consent, at all.
+If you are in your 20’s and your partner is under 18, even if they consent to sexual contact with you, it is illegal and is considered statutory rape in the eyes of the law.

 Sexual Conduct with a Minor

-This is a felony charge.
+This is considered a felony charge in Arizona.
 If the other party is 15 or older, you may face up to a year in prison.

 It becomes a class 2 felony under the following conditions:

-- If the other party is younger than 15
+- If the victim is younger than 15

 This means that even if the minor is 17 years old, if you are their parent, stepparent, adoptive parent, foster parent, or legal guardian, Arizona courts will charge you with a class 2 felony for having sexual contact with them.
 This rule also applies to priests and teachers.